 Station Casinos.
 Greg has represented Station Casinos in a variety of land use litigation, including in a case seeking to prevent a development by Native Americans California’s Central Valley.

 Ultimate Fighting Championship – UFC.
 Greg has represented UFC in a variety of litigation including media distribution disputes, international merger and acquisition litigation, and in other legal fights.

 Steinway Musical Instruments.
 For twenty years, Greg has represented Steinway Musical Instruments and many of its subsidiary musical instrument companies.
 Greg’s assistance involves commercial disputes, environmental enforcement actions and environmental litigation.

 Board of Directors, NAACP Legal Defense and Educational Fund, Inc.

 Trustee, Catholic Charities of Los Angeles

-Advisory Council, Center for Latino Studies, University of Notre Dame
+Advisory Council, Institute for Latino Studies, University of Notre Dame

 Advisory Council, UC Berkeley, School of Social Welfare